MColbrook/infNEP/README.md

 # infNEP
 Algorithms for solving infinite-dimensional non-linear eigenvalue problems, and examples.

-The code is presented as a gallery of examples for producing the results of the paper [Matthew J. Colbrook, Alex Townsend, "Avoiding discretization issues for nonlinear eigenvalue problems"].
-Please reference this if you use the code.
+The code is presented as a gallery of examples for producing the results of the paper<br>
+<b>Matthew J. Colbrook, Alex Townsend, "Avoiding discretization issues for nonlinear eigenvalue problems"</b><br>
+Please reference this paper if you use the code.

 The subfolder "inf_dim_functions" contains routines, including the infinite-dimensional version of Beyn's algorithm.